 - 1. Abusing over-the-counter drugs. - 2.
 Academic dishonesty (cheating or copying the work of another). - 3.
 Being a member of, pledging to become a member of, joining, or soliciting another person to join, or pledge to become a member of a public-school fraternity, sorority, secret society, or gang, as defined in Texas Education Code § 37.121. - 4.
-Being under the influence of prescription or over-the-counter drugs that cause impairment of physical or mental faculties. - 5.
-Bypassing of internet blocks on school computers or networks to enter unapproved sites.
+Bypassing of internet blocks on school computers or networks to enter unapproved sites. - 5.
+Committing extortion, coercion, or blackmail (obtaining money or another object of value from an unwilling person). - 6.
+Damaging or vandalizing property owned by others, including but not limited to TPHS property

-- 6. Committing extortion, coercion, or blackmail (obtaining money or another object of value from an unwilling person). - 7.
-Damaging or vandalizing property owned by others, including but not limited to school property or facilities, property of TPHS employees, or property of other students. - 8.
-Defacing or vandalizing TPHS property, including textbooks, lockers, furniture, and other equipment, or property of any other person, with graffiti or by any other means. - 9.
-Directing profanity, vulgar language, or obscene gestures toward another student or TPHS employee. - 10.
-Engaging in conduct including the elements of assault. - 11.
-Engaging in inappropriate verbal, physical, or sexual conduct directed toward another person, including a TPHS student, employee, or volunteer. - 12.
-Engaging in offensive conduct of a sexual nature (verbal or physical). - 13.
-Failure to comply with conditions of in-school suspension placement. - 14.
-Failure to comply with school medication policies. - 15.
-False accusation of conduct that would constitute a misdemeanor or felony. - 16.
-Falsifying records, passes, or other school-related documents. - 17.
-Fighting or arranging a fight.
-School is not a place to arrange fights, whether those fights take place on or off school grounds.
-Students who involve themselves in fighting or arranging a fight will, at a minimum, be suspended for the remainder of the day. - 18.
-Gambling. - 19.
-Gang-related activity of any kind or nature (behavior that is deemed serious gang-related activity may be elevated or addressed as a Level III Offense). - 20.
-Inappropriate behavior (e.g., violent; threat of being violent; racially, ethnically, or culturally motivated actions). - 21.
-Interference with school activities or discipline. - 22.
-Involvement in a felony offense not listed in Title 5, Texas Penal Code, and TPHS is notified by the police. - 23.
-Leaving classroom, school property, or school-sponsored events without permission. - 24.
-Making an obscene gesture. - 25.
-Persistent Level I offenses (two or more Level I offenses within a semester). - 26.
-Possessing or selling look-alike drugs or items attempted to be passed off as drugs or contraband. - 27.
-Possessing or selling seeds or pieces of marijuana in less than a usable amount. - 28.
-Possessing or using alcohol. - 29.
-Possessing pornographic material. - 30.
-Possession of stolen property. - 31.
-Refusing to allow lawful student search. - 32.
-Sexual harassment/sexual abuse not defined as a Level III offense. - 33.
-Theft. - 34.
-Threats (nonviolent/verbal or written). - 35.
-Throwing object not considered an illegal weapon that can cause bodily injury or property damage. - 36.
-Unruly, disruptive, or abusive behavior that interferes with the teacher's ability to communicate effectively with the students in the class. - 37.
-Using the Internet or other electronic communications to threaten students or employees, or cause disruption to the school program. - 38.
-Verbal or written abuse (e.g., name calling, racial or ethnic slurs, or derogatory statements that may disrupt the school environment, etc.). - 39.
+- or facilities, or property belonging to school employees or other students. - 7.
+Defacing or damaging TPHS property, including textbooks, lockers, furniture, and other equipment, or property of any other person with graffiti or by any other means. - 8.
+Engaging in offensive conduct of a sexual nature (verbal or physical). - 9.
+Failure to comply with conditions of after-school detention and/or in-school suspension placement. - 10.
+Failure to comply with school medication policies. - 11.
+False accusation of conduct that would constitute a misdemeanor or felony. - 12.
+Falsifying records, passes, or other school-related documents. - 13.
+Fighting/mutual combat. - 14.
+Gambling. - 15.
+Gang-related activity of any kind. - 16.
+Inappropriate behavior (e.g., violence; threats of violence; racially, ethnically, or culturally motivated actions). - 17.
+Interference with school activities or discipline. - 18.
+Involvement in a felony offense not listed in Title 5, Texas Penal Code, and TPHS is notified by the police. - 19.
+Leaving classroom, school property, or school-sponsored events without permission. - 20.
+Making an obscene gesture. - 21.
+Persistent Level I offenses (two or more Level I offenses within a semester). - 22.
+Possessing drug paraphernalia. - 23.
+Possessing, viewing, or distributing pictures, text messages, emails, or other material of a sexual nature in any media format. - 24.
+Refusing to allow lawful student search. - 25.
+Sexual harassment/sexual abuse not defined as a Level III offense. - 26.
+Theft. - 27.
+Threats (nonviolent/verbal or written). - 28.
+Throwing object not considered an illegal weapon that can cause bodily injury or property damage. - 29.
+Unruly, disruptive, or abusive behavior that interferes with the teacher's ability to communicate effectively with the students in the class. - 30.
+Use of profanity or vulgar/offensive language (orally or in writing). - 31.
+Using the Internet or other electronic communications to threaten students or employees, or cause disruption to the school program. - 32.
+Verbal or written abuse (e.g., name-calling, racial or ethnic slurs, or derogatory statements that may disrupt the school environment, etc.). - 33.
 Willful destruction of school or personal property and/or vandalism.